LiuLabUB/SAPPER/SNV-calling-AS-binding-prediction/src/README.rst

 2. For paired-end data, you can run:

 ```
-$ SNVAS sample_peaks_sorted.bed sample_peaks_sorted.bam control_peaks_sorted.bam PE sample.vcf src/fermi/fermi tmp1 &
+$ SNVAS sample_peaks_sorted.bed sample_peaks_sorted.bam control_peaks_sorted.bam PE sample.vcf
 ```

-PE is the parameter shows the data is paired-end src/fermi/fermi is the path of fermi executable file sample.vcf is the output vcf file
+PE is the parameter shows the data is paired-end. sample.vcf is the output vcf file

-3 For single-end data, you should change "PE" to "SE".
+3. For single-end data, you should change "PE" to "SE".

 Interpret Results
 =================